UC-Secure Star DKG for Non-Exportable Key Shares with VSS-Free Enforcement

 If a sender is corrupted, both the real protocol and $\FSDKG$ allow the adversary to supply arbitrary payloads (via $w_1^\star,w_2^\star$), yielding identical distributions.
 If the receiver is honest, $\Fchan$ reveals only message lengths; $\FSDKG$ matches this via $(\mathsf{Leak},\cdot,\ellregone/\ellregtwo)$.
 If the receiver is corrupted, then in the real protocol each ciphertext is produced by $\SealToPeer$ as $c\leftarrow \Enc_{\pk_{\mathrm{seal}}^{(P_3)}}(\mathsf{ad},\sigma)$; $\FSDKG$ samples the same distribution explicitly, so the delivered messages are identically distributed.

 If the sponsor (either $P_2$ or an already-registered leaf) is corrupted, it may try to disrupt registration by sending malformed or altered ciphertext components in $(\varpi_{2a},\varpi_{2b})$.
 However, $P_3$ recomputes the intended associated-data strings $\mathsf{ad}_{32},\mathsf{ad}_{23}$ locally (Algorithm~\ref{alg:reg}) and supplies them to $\OpenFromPeer$; by AEAD integrity in $\FKeyBox$ (Fig.~\ref{Fdskg}), any tampering or mix-and-match across sessions/slots causes $\OpenFromPeer$ to return $\perp$ and the KeyBox-side installation transaction aborts.
-If instead the corrupted sponsor crafts fresh ciphertexts under the correct associated data but encrypting arbitrary scalars, then the subsequent recovery-share derivation $\Load(\KBsid{k3},g_3,\cdot)$ rejects unless the decrypted values are transcript-consistent, since $g_3$ computes $K_3:=k_3\G$ and checks $K_{1,3}+K_3=K$ (Definition~\ref{def:sdkg-deriv}).
-Thus, a malicious sponsor can at most cause denial of registration, but cannot make an honest joiner install a share inconsistent with the established public key $K$.
+If instead the corrupted sponsor crafts fresh ciphertexts under the correct associated data but encrypting arbitrary scalars, the recovery-share derivation $\Load(\KBsid{k3},g_3,\cdot)$ still uniquely determines the installed share $k_3$ via $K_{1,3}+k_3\G=K$ (Definition~\ref{def:sdkg-deriv}).
+Because $g_3$ constrains only the linear combination $\sigma_{2,3}-\sigma_{3,2}$ (not the individual values), a corrupted sponsor may shift both sponsor-state slots by a common offset $\mathrm{\Delta}$ without affecting $k_3$ (cf.\ Theorem~\ref{thm:SDKG-UC-n}, cases~(b)--(c)).
+Thus, a malicious sponsor can at most cause denial of registration or shift the per-device sponsor-state slots, but cannot make an honest joiner install a recovery share inconsistent with the established public key~$K$.

 Finally, when $P_3$ is honest, both worlds attempt the same KeyBox-internal sequence of $\OpenFromPeer$ and $\Load$ calls, so the observable success/failure outcome (and any subsequent public $\GetPub$ output) matches. \end{proofsketch}